Table of Contents

 Employees should only use phones, social media, or the internet for personal use during breaks.
 If sharing company content online, they must mention it's their personal view, not the company’s.
 Concerns about the company should be discussed with a Manager or HR, not posted online.

 Employees must take credit only for their own work.
 If using information from other sources, proper citations are required.
-The company follows the AP Style Guide, which can be found on the staff website.
+The company follows the Associated Press (AP) Style Guide, which can be found on the staff website.

 The dress code is primarily casual.
 Jeans, t-shirts, and sweatshirts are fine, as long as they’re clean and don’t have offensive messages.
 Business casual is expected during client or investor visits.
 Employees will be informed in advance about such occasions.